mohammad-agus/shipment-vehicle-routing-program/README.md

 # Shipment Vehicle Routing Program
 ## Video Demo:
 ## Description:
 This program creates the optimized vehicle routes for shipment activity based on the given data and parameters.
-This program utilize [OpenRuteService](https://openrouteservice.org/) API (based on [VROOM Project](https://github.com/VROOM-Project/vroom)) to solve the vehicle routing problem (VRP) as this project's goal.
+This program utilizes [OpenRuteService](https://openrouteservice.org/) API (based on [VROOM Project](https://github.com/VROOM-Project/vroom)) to solve the vehicle routing problem (VRP) as this project's goal.

-## How the program works?
+## How does the program work?
-The program will send a request based on the input data to Optimization endpoints of [OpenRuteService](https://openrouteservice.org/) API (a valid
-API key needed).
-If the request succeed, the program will be receiving a response in JSON format.
-This program will parse then summarize the result and generate a map in HTML format (`route_map.html`) that shows the vehicle routes.
+The program will send a request based on the input data to Optimization endpoints of [OpenRuteService](https://openrouteservice.org/) API (a valid API key is needed).
+If the request succeeds, the program will receive a response in JSON format.
+This program will parse and then summarize the result and generate a map in HTML format (`route_map.html`) that shows the vehicle routes.

 ## To Do
-#### Obtain an API key from OpenRouteService website
+#### Obtain an API key from the OpenRouteService website
 Visit the [OpenRuteService](https://openrouteservice.org/) website and sign in or sign up for a free account.
 Once logged in, navigate to your account dashboard to request an API key (token).
-Copy the generated API key to `.env` file located in the project directory or directly into `project.py`:
+Copy the generated API key to the `.env` file located in the project directory or directly into `project.py`:
 ```commandline
 # Load API key
 api_key = "api_key"